The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS

 The fiducial regions defined in the previous sections are used to obtain a more accurate picture of the amount of energy collected by the tile from each muon that interacted with the plastic scintillator.
 Unless stated to the contrary, it is assumed that each event is selected by requiring the presence of a single muon within the fiducial region of each tile.
 Figures~\ref{fig:energy_sigma} and~\ref{fig:energy_finger} show the integrated charge spectra for fiducial muons in all of the tiles used in our study.
 The efficiency $\epsilon$, introduced in Section~\ref{sec:hit_eff_measurement}, is defined to be the ratio of the number of hits with an integrated pulse above the noise threshold, set at 25\unit{fC}, divided by the total number of hits.

 For each type of tile, the 2D efficiency plots are shown in Figs.~\ref{fig:maps_sigma} and~\ref{fig:maps_finger}.
 The $x$ and $y$ axes have been rotated so that the finger tiles point vertically, and the sides of the $\sigma$ tiles are parallel to the new axes.
 The efficiency plots do not show any significant dependence on $x$ or $y$.
 The efficiency is defined in each bin to be the ratio of the number of hits with an integrated pulse above 25\unit{fC}, divided by the total number of hits.
 The dashed lines enclose the fiducial region, for which the efficiency is at least $ 50\%$.

-To enhance the effect of non-uniformity in efficiency, possibly caused by radiation damage in the irradiated tiles, projections of the 2D efficiency maps along the $x$ and $y$ axes are shown in Fig.~\ref{fig:XandYeff}.
+To enhance any effects of non-uniformity in efficiency, possibly caused by radiation damage in the irradiated tiles, projections of the 2D efficiency maps along the $x$ and $y$ axes are shown in Fig.~\ref{fig:XandYeff}.